 Obscure Musical Passions #13: ANTHONY PHILLIPS

 Ant was the original guitarist for Genesis (until 1970—yeah, ages ago).
 On his solo path he has explored the twelve-string guitar to its beautiful extremes, with dozens of instrumental and vocal albums (with a lot of Genesis members joining him).
 More info about Ant at http://en.wikipedia.org/wiki/Anthony_Phillips.
 My favourite Ant Phillips song, by far, is “Lights on the Hill.”
-The best link I can find to it is at http://youtu.be/chCl16zVKrU.
-You can listen to someone else’s longer but amateur recording at http://youtu.be/bFtt8GNFJVU.
+Take a listen at https://youtu.be/JroXxAm6UbQ.
+You can listen to someone else’s amateur recording at http://youtu.be/bFtt8GNFJVU.
 And check out Ant’s piano improvisation at http://youtu.be/6AXRzv-WoW0.

 Obscure Musical Passions #14: TROOPER